Volume Two

 Pretending to check the map, she confirmed where the monsters were.

 "… I believe I know where he is.
-Go straight ahead to the next intersection and take the stairs down there."
+Continue straight to the next intersection and take the stairs down there."

 [Got it.]

-As she continued to keep track of the monster's general trend in movement while reviewing Bard's destination, the reinforcements from the guild arrived at the arena.
+As she kept track of the monsters' general movement patterns while reviewing Bard's destination, the reinforcements from the guild arrived at the arena.

-Temporarily severing her stone's connection to the one Bard held, she used her mana to connect her stone to one of those in the group.
+Temporarily severing her stone's connection to Bard's, she used her mana to connect her stone to one held by someone in the group — not just connecting it cleanly, but staging it so it looked like the connection was struggling for lack of mana.

 "…—… —?"